 English, , 775kb

 This report illustrates the importance of the four micro-drivers for growth in the 1990s.
 It provides a prioritised list of micro-policies needed to increase growth and productivity, and a framework that allows policymakers to identify strong and weak areas in their country’s business environment.

 English, , 56kb

 This supplement to the 2006 Investment Policy Review of China provides an assessment of the latest developments in China's policies towards cross-border M&As.

-This book provides an account of what the 39 adhering governments have taken over the 12 months to June 2006 to enhance the contribution of the OECD Guidelines for Multinational Enterprises to the improved functioning of the global economy.
+This Annual Report provides an account of the actions the 39 adhering governments have taken over the 12 months to June 2006 to enhance the contribution of the Guidelines to the improved functioning of the global economy.
 One highlight of this reporting period was the completion of guidance for companies operating in weak governance zones.